rootjatin/arduino-graph-calculator/README.md

-# TFT Graphing Calculator for Arduino UNO
+# TFT Graphing Calculator for Arduino UNO with lcd touch screen sheild

 A modular Arduino UNO graphing calculator for an MCUFRIEND parallel TFT shield and a 4-wire resistive touchscreen.